VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 # Easy and flexible flask login with authomatic and mongoengine

-tags: flask, flask-login, oauth2, authomatic, mongoengine
+tags: flask, flask-login, oauth2, authomatic, mongoengine, python

 ## Introduction

 FLASK + OAUTH2 PIC

-Many users like the simplicity of clicking one button to register and/or log in to a website using one of their existing logged in accounts on another website such as `Facebook` or `Google`.
+Many users like the simplicity of clicking one button to register and/or log into a website using one of their existing logged in accounts on another website such as `Facebook` or `Google`.
 This is oauth user authentication.
 But sometimes users don't have those other accounts so it's good to provide them with a full-proof means of logging into a site.
 That's username/password